Explore the Romantic City of Verona with this 3-Day Plan

 Good to know: Verona has three elevated viewpoints—Giusti Garden, Castel San Pietro, and Santuario della Nostra Signora di Lourdes.
 Each day, you’ll get a chance to watch the sunset over Città Antica from a different spot.

-IMPORTANT: Get a summary of the experiences you can have at the attractions in Verona listed in this itinerary with WanderInEurope’s travel planning guide.
+Important: Get a summary of the experiences you can have at the attractions in Verona listed in this itinerary with WanderInEurope’s travel planning guide.
 You can also use that guide in making your own itinerary.

+Note: The timestamps indicated in the itineraries are only estimates, with travel time (mostly walking) between locations already factored in.
 Most attractions in Verona are within walking distance of each other.
 While buses are available, walking is often the better option for two reasons: (1) The time it takes to walk is about the same as taking a bus.
 (2) Verona has beautiful streets, and you might come across something interesting along the way.

 Day 1